International Football Hall of Champions: Class of 1998

 Ferenc Puskás, one of the first 10 inductees in 1998.

 The first class of inductees took place on 12 January 1998, at Disneyland in Paris and it was met with great success.
 Ten legendary footballers who had retired for at least five years prior to the event were inducted.

 Class of 1999

 This time the 1999 ceremony continued the tradition of honoring its inductees during the 1999 FIFA World Player Gala in Barcelona.
 For the second year in a row, the Hall of Champions shared the spotlight as the biggest football celebrities gathered together to recognize the best achievements and personalities in world football.
 Five more players were inducted on 1 February 1999.
 Johan Cruyff and Franz Beckenbauer, already hall of famers, presented the five newly inducted footballers at the gala.

 Class of 2000

-During the January 2000 Induction Ceremony, Didi, Zico, Van Basten and George Best were inducted, accepting their induction award from Michel Platini and João Havelange.
+During the 2000 Induction Ceremony on 24 January, Didi, Zico, Marco Van Basten and George Best were inducted, accepting their induction award from Michel Platini and João Havelange.
+These four players were chosen by a panel of 26 international soccer journalists.
 Barcelona FC and Italy national team were also elected.

 The ceremony took place at the Palais des Congrès in Brussels and included several awards presented by Foot Magazine.